 Please contact us if you need more information regarding these age groups.

 Youth (ages 13 - 15)

 Triathletes are designated in the “Youth” category if they are between the ages of 13 and 15.
 Most Youth races are part of Kids of Steel events, but TriNL is asking race organizers across the province to include Youth distance events with their adult events if possible.
-Under the Events menu, check out the KOS events and the Strides Triathlon in Corner Brook (so far) for suitable distance events for the Youth category.
+Under the Events menu, check out the KOS events and the Strides Triathlon in Corner Brook, Carbonear Try-a-Tri, and Paradise Super-Sprint for suitable distance events for the Youth category.

 There are maximum course distances mandated for youth age categories for safety and long term athlete development reasons:

 Age 12/13 – Swim up to 300 m, Bike up to 10 km, Run up to 3 km

 Age 14/15 – Swim up to 500 m, Bike up to 10 km, Run up to 4 km